-Pilot in Command: According to OPNAVINST 3710.7 series, waivers to Class I, Service Group 3, automatically include Pilot In Command (PIC) authority, unless the PIC authority is specifically restricted.
-In addition, student aviators may not assume flight controls/ fly with a Service Group 3 Pilot.
+Pilot in Command: According to CNAF M-3710.7 series, waivers to Class I, Service Group 3, automatically include Pilot In Command (PIC) authority, unless the PIC authority is specifically restricted.
 The appropriate box in the Pregnancy Summary may be checked if there are no specific restriction recommendations.
 The reason for a PIC restriction recommendation should be listed on the AMS.